Barracks

 Administration Building

 Built in 1947, the Administration Building stood on what is now the lawn in front of Hopkins Hall.
 Originally, the U-shaped wooden building housed the administration offices, the campus bookstore, and the Post Office.
+It was moved from Camp Endicott, Rhode Island, where it had been a WAVES Recreation Center.

 When Hopkins Hall was completed in 1965 and the Administration offices moved into it, the old Administration building was removed.
 The building was sold to Stephens & Sons Company, which moved the building to Westons Mills (just outside of Olean) and remodeled it as a motel.